flamholz/flamholz.github.io/_posts/2018-03-23-ellis-crowding.markdown

 categories: cytosol crowding
 tags: physics biochemistry cytosol driving-forces crowding excluded-volume
 mathjax: true
+excerpt: Usually when we do "in-vitro" experiments with purified proteins, AKA "biochemistry," the only protein in the tube is the one we are studying.
+OK, perhaps the tube contains our favorite protein and a few others...
 ---

 Usually when we do "in-vitro" experiments with purified proteins, AKA "biochemistry," the only protein in the tube is the one we are studying.
 OK, perhaps the tube contains our favorite protein and a few others.
 But as you can see in the in the illustration below (a [David Goodsell](http://mgl.scripps.edu/people/goodsell/illustration/public) classic), cytosol is hardly dilute - it is BURSTING with protein, DNA and RNA.
 The cytosol of a bacterial, yeast or mammalian cell contains [2-4 million proteins per cubic micron](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3910158/), otherwise known as a whole lot of proteins that we were not planning to study.